Who is my advisor?

 Program Coordinator, Dr. Alison Esser.

 - The primary role of your advisor is to guide you in selecting appropriate courses and the sequence of those courses for your program of study.
 Each semester you will review your degree audit with your advisor and determine the best set of courses for the next term.
 Your advisor will then provide your Registration Access Number (RAN) that allows you to register for courses for the following semester.

 - Advisors will help you learn how to interpret university and departmental guidelines and regulations.

-- Advisor’s signatures are required on numerous forms, such as add/drop, honors program, minor, and double major forms.
-This is to ensure that you have discussed your action with your advisor.
+- Advisor’s signatures are required on numerous forms, such as Schedule Change Forms, Honors Program documents, minor, and Curriculum Change Forms.
+This is to ensure that you have discussed your actions with your advisor.